danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 So how do we send messages?

-You got it? posting the endpoint we created earlier for messages, before we do that let's get rid of the dummy messages and let's make use of Vue's `data xxxx`.
+You got it.
+By posting the messages endpoint.
+Before we do that let's get rid of the dummy messages and let's store our messages in the component's data as an Array.

 This is the `Chat` component (without the CSS)